Trading EUR/USD

 What Does EUR/USD OTC Trading Mean?

-Unlike trades that are executed on a formal exchange, (OTC) positions are agreed and settled between a broker-dealer network.
+Unlike trades that are executed on a formal exchange, OTC positions are agreed and settled directly between participants in a decentralised broker-dealer network.

 When Did The EUR/USD Originate?